glacejs/glace-core/README.md

 - `--interactive, -i` - Launch interactive mode to execute steps manually in terminal.

 `Plugins`
-- `--plugins` - Show plugins only.
+- `--list-plugins` - Show plugins only.
 - `--plugins-dir [path]` - Path to custom plugins folder.
 By default it searches plugins inside folder, where `glace-core` is installed.
 - `--disable-default-plugins` - Disable default plugins.